 Advanced technology has a major role to play in any continuous improvement program.
 “Technology has come a long way and will continue to support the efficiency and safety of operations.
 Technology has reduced the need for personnel to be exposed to risk and better safely manage their operations.
 They key is to find the right balance between technology and people,” said Lucas.

 For instance, investing in advanced welding equipment is a highly effective way for fabricators to increase productivity.
 By lowering cycle times and improving yield rates, production costs can be slashed.
 Advanced equipment can process welded components much quicker than humans, with greater arc on times and continuous operation.

 In the case of K-TIG, you can expect order-of-magnitude increases in productivity, with welding speeds up to 100x faster than conventional TIG/GTAW welding.
 The K-TIG system performs welds of up to 5/8 inch (16mm) thickness in a single full penetration pass.
-For example, a conventional 6-hour TIG weld in 10 inch, Schedule 40 (3/8 inch, 9mm thickness) stainless steel pipe is completed in less than 3 minutes when using the K-TIG system.
+For example, a multi-hour conventional TIG weld is reduced to just 3 minutes when using K-TIG.

 “K-TIG is in a place of its own, more affordable that laser welding and much more efficient that conventional welding.
 K-TIG compared to conventional welding is faster, safer and provides greater quality welds.
 It produces less waste, reduces energy costs and the need for heavy grinding,” said Lucas.

 For more information, read ‘Buy Nice or Buy Twice': Why You Shouldn't Be Afraid To Invest in Advanced Welding Equipment.